Assistance & medical alert dogs

 The Little Prince, Antoine de Saint-Exupéry

-The Arthanis Foundation trains assistance and alert dogs and allocates them free of charge to children and adults with health problems.
+The Arthanis Foundation trains assistance and medical alert dogs and allocates them free of charge to children and adults with health problems.
 Our dogs are trained to support people with special needs providing them with increased autonomy, safety and a better quality of life.

 The assistancedog is a return to biodiversity solutions to support humans both physically and emotionally.